Online Bin Packing with Predictions: Introduction

 \subsection{Contribution}

 We give the first theoretical and experimental study of online bin packing with machine-learned predictions.
-Previous work on this problem has either assumed ideal and error-free predictions (given from a very powerful oracle), or only considered tradeoffs between consistency and robustness (see the discussion in Section~\ref{subsec:related}).
+Previous work on this problem has assumed ideal and error-free predictions that must be provided by a very powerful oracle, without any learnability considerations, as we discuss in more detail in Section~\ref{subsec:related}.
 In contrast, our algorithms exploit natural, and PAC-learnable predictions concerning the {\em frequency} at which item sizes occur in the input, and our analysis incorporates the prediction error into the performance guarantee.
-As in other works on this problem, we assume a discrete model in which item sizes are integers in $[1,k]$, for some constant $k$ (see Section~\ref{sec:prelim}).
-This assumption is not indispensable, and in Section~\ref{sec:frac} we extend to items with fractional sizes.
+As in other AI-motivated works on bin packing, namely~\cite{Korf02,Korf03,fukunaga2007bin,SchreiberK13}, we assume a discrete model in which item sizes are integers in $[1,k]$ for some constant $k$ (see Section~\ref{sec:prelim}).
+This assumption is not indispensable, and in Section~\ref{sec:frac} we extend the analysis to items that may have fractional sizes.

+We first present and analyze an algorithm called \pp, that achieves optimal consistency, and is also efficient if the prediction error is relatively small.
+The algorithm builds on the concept of a {\em profile set}, which serves as an approximation of the items that are expected to appear in the sequence, given the frequency predictions.
+This is a natural concept that, perhaps surprisingly, has not been exploited in the long history of competitive analysis of bin packing, and which can be readily applicable to other online packing problems, such as multi-dimensional packing~\cite{ChristensenKPT17} and vector packing~\cite{azar2013tight}, as we discuss in Section~\ref{sec:conclusion}.

-We first present and analyze \pp, which is an algorithm of optimal consistency, and is also efficient if the prediction error is small.
-As the error grows, this algorithm may not be robust; we show, however, that this is an unavoidable price that any optimally-consistent algorithm with frequency predictions must pay.
-We thus design and analyze a class of {\em hybrid} algorithms that combine \pp and any one of the known robust online algorithms, and which offer a more balanced tradeoff between robustness and consistency.
-These algorithms are suited for the usual setting of inputs generated from an unknown, but fixed distribution.
-We present a natural heuristic that updates the predictions based on previously served items, and which is better suited for inputs generated from distributions that change over time (e.g., in the case of {\em evolving data}~\cite{gomes2017survey}).
+As the prediction error grows, \pp may not be robust; we show, however, that this is an unavoidable price that any optimally-consistent algorithm with frequency predictions must pay.
+We thus design and analyze a more general class of {\em hybrid} algorithms that combine \pp and any one of the known robust online algorithms, and which offers a more balanced theoretical tradeoff between robustness and consistency.